h19overflow/MathAgent/README.md

 If the above libraries are installed, no need to ```pip install -r requirements.txt```

-## Input File
-The test dataset should have these requirements:
-- 'question' column
-- 'answer' column
-- 'llm_answer' column
-- .csv, .xls or .xlsx extension

 ## Output File
 Evaluation file will be outputted in the same folder as the llm_answer_evaluation script